What is a residential school?

 The Canadian government developed a policy called "aggressive assimilation" to be taught at church-run, government-funded industrial schools, later called residential schools.
 The government felt children were easier to mold than adults, and the concept of a boarding school was the best way to prepare them for life in mainstream society.

 Residential schools were federally run, under the Department of Indian Affairs.
-Attendance was mandatory.
-Agents were employed by the government to ensure all native children attended.
+Attendance was mandatory for children in the many communities that didn't have day schools.
+Agents were employed by the government to ensure all native children attended school.

 How many residential schools and students were there?